bbittne/bbittne.github.io/_posts/2022-06-24-blog-post-Project1.md

 In my current position, one of my job duties is to forecast revenue for the state of North Dakota.
-With the list of API’s to choose from, I naturally gravitated to the Financial Data api.In the beginning, I did not have a plan for the data.
+With the list of API’s to choose from, I naturally gravitated to the Financial Data API.
+In the beginning, I did not have a plan for the data.
 As soon as I started querying the data and running my EDA, a storyline quickly developed.